cloud-777-boy/yesyes/README.md

 ### Techniques Used

-1. **Object Pooling**: Reuse chunks and particles to reduce garbage collection
+1. **Object Pooling**: Reuse sand and particle effects to reduce garbage collection
 2. **Fixed Timestep**: Ensures consistent physics regardless of framerate
 3. **Dirty Regions**: Only re-render terrain that has changed
 4. **Spatial Partitioning**: Efficient collision detection (can be added)